vk-cs/docs-public/docs/en/tools-for-using-services/terraform/use-cases/mlplatform/deploymlflow/deploymlflow.md

 ## 3. (Optional) Create a file describing the synchronized MLflow instance

-Create a Terraform configuration file `mlflow_instance.tf` to describe [the MLflow instance](../jupyterhub/).
+Create a Terraform configuration file named `mlflow_instance.tf` to describe [the MLflow instance](../jupyterhub/).

 ## 4. (Optional) Create a file describing the network infrastructure for the instance

-Create a Terraform configuration file `network.tf` with the network infrastructure description:
+Create a Terraform configuration file named `network.tf` with the network infrastructure description:

 <tabs>
 <tablist>